101 Cooking For Two

 brine ingrediients in a stock pot

-• Clean and place the turkey in the brining container (I love big plastic bags, the Ziplocs are great).
-Add the cooled brine, fresh fruit if using, and enough water/ice to cover the turkey.
-Use a large pan to help support the brining bag.
-It will help you handle the very heavy bag better.
+• Trim and place turkey in a brining container (I love big plastic bags; the Ziplocs are great).
+Add the cooled brine and enough water/ice to cover the turkey.
+Note—use a large pan to support the bag.
+Also, if using fresh fruit, add it at this time.

 a box of very large food bags